fnagel/t3extblog/Documentation/Configuration/Index.rst

 RealURL
 -------

+This extension include a predefined setup for RealURL auto configuration, see :code:`typo3conf/ext/t3extblog/Classes/Hooks/RealUrl.php` for details.

 When using EXT:realurl or similar extension you will need to add additional staticTS template "T3Extblog: additional RealUrl config (t3extblog)" (:code:`/Configuration/TypoScript/RealUrl/setup.txt`).